sfiera/gbkiss.org/content/file/index.rst

 The Start button immediately goes to the Send screen.
 B exits GBKiss.
 Holding down Select while using the D-Pad enables fast scrolling.

-The GBKiss menu has slots for 120 files, but due to limited blocks_ it is not possible to store that many files on most cartridges_.
+The GBKiss menu has slots for 120 files, but due to block_ size limits it is not possible to store that many files on most cartridges_.

 .. _cartridges: {filename}/cart/index.rst